luka1983/beer_tc/README.md

 Although sharing similar system architecture to [brew pi](https://github.com/BrewPi/), this project is completely independent and created from scratch.

+## Board documentation

+Board documentation can be found here: https://www.arduino.cc/en/Main/arduinoBoardProMini

+Here is also direct link to pdf schematics: https://www.arduino.cc/en/uploads/Main/Arduino-Pro-Mini-schematic.pdf

 ## Installation
-These instruction assume that USBasp AVR programmer with avrdude is used for device programming.
+These instruction assume that either USBasp or buspirate AVR programmer with avrdude are used for device programming.

 ### Windows
 Install following tools